skk1007/Java-SpringBoot-ERP-Project/README.md

 <hr>
 <br>
 Highlight:
-Manage data from employee, sales, and finance
+Manage data from employee, sales, and finance<br>
-Able to perform CRUD for different business functions Design and develop the entire project from 0 to 1, including tech selection, system design, develop, testing, and deploy Applied RESTful API and test through Swagger and PostMan Deloyed on AWS EC2 linux connecting with MySQL on RDS Able to visit the ERP system through the link on Github https://github.com/skk1007?tab=repositories
+Able to perform CRUD for different business functions<br>
+Design and develop the entire project from 0 to 1, including tech selection, system design, develop, testing, and deploy<br>
+Applied RESTful API and test through Swagger and PostMan<br>
+Deloyed on AWS EC2 linux connecting with MySQL on RDS<br>
+Able to visit the ERP system through the link on Github<br>
+https://github.com/skk1007?tab=repositories